Getting Started With Digital Marketing – Actionable Tips From Leading Marketers

 How to Build a Successful Influencer Marketing Campaign

-Looking to build a social influencer campaign to drive awareness and sales for your business?
-Follow these tried and true steps:
+You can follow these steps to build a social influencer campaign to drive awareness and sales for your business:

 - Leverage software tools like Followerwonk, Buzzsumo, and Ninja Outreach, to simplify your search for exemplary brand ambassadors.
 Filter for their audience demographics, effectiveness of their content, and performance to narrow down your list.
 Don’t forget to research your own fans and followers, who may have several thousand followers themselves and be micro-influencers of their own.